 Two types of sound – airborne sound and impact sound – can penetrate floors.
 Sound is capable of travelling through surprisingly small spaces, like gaps under skirting boards, as well as via floorboards where there’s no isolating void between ceilings and floor joists.
 All soundproofing techniques involve creating an insulating barrier of some kind, in addition to improving the capacity of flooring materials to attenuate vibration.

-What should I consider before soundproofing floors against impact and airborne sound?
+Soundproofing floors against impact and airborne sound?

 Effective acoustic insulation will help to block the transmission of noise from both airborne and impact sources.
 But it’s important to use the right technique for your situation, which will depend on how your home is constructed and, to some extent, whether you’re looking to silence the ingress of sound into your home – from noisy neighbours, say – or to prevent noise from escaping (if you’re a musician, perhaps).
 Once you’ve identified the kind of noise pollution you are dealing with, you can consider the type of soundproofing that’s most appropriate for your situation.